ccrocker72/AWS-Obsidian/Cloud Concepts.md

 4. Databases
 - Imagine a virtual database for storing reporting data or a database for general purpose web-application AWS has over 200+ cloud services
+The term "Cloud Computing" can be used to refer to all categories, even though it has "compute" in the name